-Course title & Code Credits Credit distribution of the Eligibility Pre-
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite

-course criteria requisite

-Lecture Tutorial Practical/ of the
+Lecture Tutorial of the course

-Practice course

-Sensors and its 4 3 0 1 None Nil
+Sensors an Applications IN 4 3 0 1 None Nil

-Applications INGE2B

 - To understand the operation of commonly used sensors and actuators. - To be able to analyze and select most appropriate sensors or actuators for an application.